siudd/epl_2223_analysis/README.md

 "Taiwo"			"Awoniyi"			"Nottingham Forest"	6.49	10	1	1.30	0.37
 ```

-No doubt, Haaland statistic is extraordinary among others, with rating, goals and shots per game all above other teams forwards.
+No doubt, Haaland statistic is extraordinary, with rating, goals and shots per game all above other teams forwards.
+Salah done exceptional in assist among all forward and key pass per game.
+Pérez, however, didn't doing very well and this maybe the reason why Leicester relegated.

 <br><b>Data used:</b>
 <br><a href="https://www.whoscored.com/Regions/252/Tournaments/2/Seasons/9075/Stages/20934/PlayerStatistics/England-Premier-League-2022-2023">Whoscores EPL players statistics</a>